MistyCommunity/Documentation/src/content/docs/skills/local-skill-tutorials.md

 ```

 ## Record Audio
 In this tutorial we learn how to record audio and play it back to the user.
 This involves two very simple commands: `StartRecordingAudio()` and `StopRecordingAudio()`.

+**Note:** Due to the low volume of audio playback on Misty I Developer Editions and Misty II field trial robots, the audio you record in this tutorial may be difficult to hear when played back through Misty's internal speakers.

 ### Writing the Meta File